teezzan/IPstore/README.md

 Benchmark Results
 -----
 Ensure you have considerable memory before running the benchmark tests with `make benchmark`.
-You can also tweak the nunmber of IP addresses to choose from by editing the variable `ipLookupSize` (defaults to a billion) in `./benchmark_test.go`.
+You can also tweak the number of IP addresses to choose from by editing the variable `ipLookupSize` (defaults to a billion) in `./benchmark_test.go`.

-Below is the result of such benchmark.
+Below is the result of such benchmark with a billion unique ip addresses.
 ```bash
 goos: linux
 goarch: amd64